nicolaka/ucp-sd-ra/README.md

 interlock-lbs/interlock-nginx$ docker-compose up -d
 ```

-6. Confirm that Interlock connected to the Swarm event stream:
+6. Confirm that Interlock is connected to the Swarm event stream:

 ```